azkiflay/ansible/README.md

 # Ad Hoc Commands
 The whole point of automation using Ansible is to realize a change of state at the managed hosts.
-Restarting a server, creating users, copying files are examples of such changes of state, all of which can be implemented using ad hoc tasks or playbooks.
+Restarting a server, creating users, copying files are examples of such changes of state, all of which can be implemented using **ad hoc tasks** or **playbooks**.

 Considering the hosts defined in the *inventory.ini* file earlier, let us utilize ad hoc commands to check connectivity of the controller to the managed hosts.
 In the following, hosts in *group2* are tested for connectivity.
 In this example, you can see that *ping* is used to test reachabiligy of the managed host from the controller.